Sophia.org Vs. Study.com

 COST

-Thankfully, if you use this link to sign up for Study.com you’ll save 30% on your first three months.
-That brings your base cost to $164.5 for three months, which should be as long as you’ll need Study.com if you’re serious about getting the work done.
+(By the way, if you use this link to sign up for Study.com you’ll save 10% on your first month.
+That brings your base cost even lower.
+Sophia has yet to offer my fans such a deal.)

 BONUS USE